Gabie-of-the-Bo/Ryna-Language/docs/pages/tutorial/steps/rdl.md

 > ***Note:*** this list will probably be expanded in the future due to new patterns

-The following patterns are defined in the current version on *NDL*:
+The following patterns are defined in the current version on *RDL*:

 | Name             | Syntax              | Description                                       |
 | ---------------- | ------------------- | ------------------------------------------------- |